Jerry-ya-ya/JackAndBeanstalks/Frontend/src/assets/doc/worklog.md

 - Created and improved the design of the userhome page.
 Added the user creation time to the user cards on the Square page.

+## 2025/08/25 ##

 - 💥 Installing the package causes the navbar and multiple other packages to malfunction.

 - Repackaged the Angular project and upgraded the version from 19.2.14 to 20.2.0 to resolve the package installation issue.

+## 2025/08/26 ##

+- 💥 In Angular 20, the new version outputs the build files into the browser subdirectory instead of directly under dist/frontend.
+Updated the Dockerfile to correctly copy the files.